greyshirtguy/ESP32-ProPresenter-Remote/README.md

 | **M5 Button** | ▶️ Next Slide |
 | **Action Button** | ◀️ Previous Slide |
 | **Power Button** (short press) | 1️⃣ Jump to first slide of active presentation |

 ---

+## ⚙️ Setting up a **M5StickC Plus** as a simple ProPresenter Remote

+If you have not setup a development environment for the M5StickC then you can learn all about it [here](https://github.com/Edinburgh-College-of-Art/m5stickc-plus-introduction?tab=readme-ov-file)
+_FWIW - I personally used the [Arduino IDE](https://github.com/Edinburgh-College-of-Art/m5stickc-plus-introduction/blob/main/examples/Getting-Started/ArduinoIDE_Setup/README.md)_

+Config is currently HARD CODED! _(Feel free to submit a PR to for a nice option to configure)_
+Scroll to the USER CONFIG section at the top of M5StickCPlusProPresenterRemote.ino and edit the WiFi details and ProPresenter IP and PORT.
+Save and upload to your M5StickC Plus.

+NB: The screen layout is coded for the **M5StickC Plus** - If you have an old M5StickC you will need to update/fix the UI.

+---